 Annika Frye *1985, is a german designer based in Offenbach and Berlin.
 Annika’s interest concerns the aesthetic qualities of serial production, experimental processes and the design process as source of innovation.
-She is currently completing her Ph.D. project at the school of Design Offenbach (HfG Offenbach).
+She has just completed her Ph.D. project at the school of Design Offenbach (HfG Offenbach).
 The thesis is a research about improvisation in the design process.
 The project has a focus on design theory, but it also has a practical part, was focussed on improvisation in serial production processes.

-Annika’s projects have been exhibited in the New Museum in New York and at the MAK in Vienna, she gave lectures and workshops at design schools and museums, has worked as a teacher at HfG Offenbach and she is co-founder of the design office »teilchenbeschleuniger«, a collaborative platform for young designers and design professionals.
-Her work was published in FRAME Magazine, ELLE, Wallpaper and in various design blogs.
-She was nominated for the German Design Award as well as receiving a honorable mention from the Raymond Loewy Foundation.
+Annika’s projects have been exhibited in the New Museum in New York, at the NAI in Rotterdam and at the MAK in Vienna, she gave lectures and workshops at design schools and museums, has worked as a teacher at HfG Offenbach and she is co-founder of the design office »teilchenbeschleuniger«, a collaborative platform for young designers and design professionals.
+Her work was published in FRAME Magazine, ELLE, form and in various design blogs.
+She was nominated twice for the German Design Award as well as receiving a honorable mention from the Raymond Loewy Foundation.

 At the moment, Annika is researching the possibilities of post-industrial production at BigRep in Berlin.